Vistyy/dotfiles/codex-prompts/code-simplicity.md

 - Specs/tasks/docs consulted (or explicitly “none found”)
 - Reuse search terms + top reuse candidates (or “none found”)

+#### Scope / Requirement Minimization (NON-BLOCKING) (MANDATORY)

+- Provide 0–5 candidates.
+- Each candidate MUST cite a concrete location in the diff or impact radius (`file:path:line`).
+- Each candidate MUST cite spec/tasks evidence (or explicitly state “no mention found in consulted docs”).
+- Each candidate MUST end with a clear confirmation question (e.g., “Is this requirement actually needed?”).
+- If none found, explicitly state “No scope reductions proposed.”

+#### Continuous Improvement (Impact Radius) (Push Harder) (MANDATORY)

+- Provide 0–3 small refactor candidates in the impact radius (including files not modified in the diff).
+- Each candidate MUST cite a concrete location (`file:path:line`) and explain why it is safe/low-risk.
+- Each candidate MUST include a disposition: **Must-fix before merge** (default) or **Follow-up** (only with an explicit reason).
+- If none found, explicitly state “No impact-radius refactors recommended.”

 1. **Blocking Complexity**: `file:path:line` — Issue → Simplify/Remove proposal and why.
 2. **Blocking Complexity**: `file:path:line` — Issue → Simplify/Remove proposal and why.
 3. **Simplification Opportunity (Follow-up)**: `file:path:line` — Issue → Proposed deletion/deduplication/reuse → Expected payoff (clarity, less code, easier testing).

-Close with a brief verdict: `HIGH-PRIORITY` (if significant complexity issues exist) or `FOLLOW-UP`, plus one sentence on the overall simplicity trend.
+Close with a brief verdict: `HIGH-PRIORITY` (if any **Must-fix before merge** items exist) or `FOLLOW-UP`, plus one sentence on the overall simplicity trend.

+Important: the verdict is based on **behavior-preserving simplicity** concerns only (including any **Must-fix before merge** continuous-improvement items).
+Scope/requirement minimization is always **NON-BLOCKING**.

 Example:
 `1.
 Blocking Complexity: api/handler.ts:42 — Adds duplicate parsing path; reuse existing parseRequest() helper and delete new branch to keep single source.`